dcouch440/pragramming-language-suggester/README.md

   If you have any problems make sure your HTTPS code is correct!
 The example above might not be the most recent HTTPS code!
 </div>

-* Then after the proccess is completed use the command.
+* Then after the process is completed use the command.

 ``` bash
 code .
 ```

-* This will open the directory in your default code editor and from there you can open the index.html file from a live server by right clicking the file in the explorer.
+* This will open the directory in your default code editor and from there it is required that you open the index.html file from live server or your code editors counterpart.
+You <strong>must</strong> use this method.
+Opening this web app from the index.html file alone will cause it to not function correctly!

 <p
   style="